 Show Quantifiable Results With Numbers

-Employers don't care about what you promise to do, they want to see what you have done in the past.
+Employers don't care about what you promise to do, they want to see what you have done.
 History is the best indicator of future performance.
 Provide numbers, percentages, and tangible evidence of what you accomplished.
 In other words, write an achievement-oriented resume.
 For example,

-"Achieved Top Rated Seller status within 12 months, monthly sales of $3K, consistent ROI of 400%, and 99% positive feedback rating since 2010.
-Shipped an average of 75 packages monthly both domestically and internationally.
+"Achieved Top-Rated Seller status within 12 months, monthly sales of $3K, consistent ROI of 400%, and 99% positive feedback rating since 2010.
+Shipped an average of 75 packages monthly domestically and internationally.
 Item return rate consistently less than 2%."

 Show How You Have Used eBay Skills in Real-Life Applications

 How have you applied your eBay knowledge in the real world to make money, help people, or support another business?
 For example, have you sold any items on consignment or for a charity?
 Even if you have only sold one item for a friend or relative, you have lived the consignment experience.
-If you have had long-standing consignment clients, use this verbiage:
+If you have had long-standing consignment clients, use verbiage like this:

-"Provided consignment services for 4 clients resulting in profit of $1,000 per month per client."
+"Provided consignment services for 4 clients resulting in a profit of $1,000 per month per client."

 Highlight Customer Service Skills

-Working with customers is a skill employers are seeking.
-Selling on eBay requires crafting customer-friendly policies, professional communication, quick response time, and diplomacy.
+Working with customers is a skill many employers seek.
+Selling on eBay requires customer-friendly policies, professional communication skills, quick response times, and diplomacy.
 Speak of this experience on your resume.
 For example,